Cray-HPE/docs-csm/install/deploy_final_ncn.md

         pit# popd
         ```

-    1. Start the new script:
+    1. Start the new script on the PIT node.

         > The prompts below are removed for easier copy-paste.
 This step is only useful as a whole.